airxhi/writeups/reality.md

     0  0  0  1  0  0  x1**1  x2**1  x3**1
     0  0  0  0  1  0  x1**0  x2**0  x3**0
     0  0  0  0  0  1  y1     y2     y3

+Now wtf do you do from here and why.